krtwkns/authentication-integration-app/README.md

-# Craft
+# authentication-integration-app

-craft is CRA template powered by [Create React App](https://github.com/facebook/create-react-app).
+auhtentication-integration-app is application for implement of authentication concept

 ## Development